- Platform Solutions

 One of the greatest movies about invention over the past 35 years has to be “Back to the Future.”
 Who could ever forget about time travel via the flux-capacitor-equipped DeLorean in this pop culture classic?
 The thrill of discovery and persistence through initial failures is what drove Doc Brown’s pursuit of his invention throughout the entire movie.

-The Inventor, our third cognitive persona in this series, was inspired by this same thrill of discovery evident within Doc Brown’s passion for invention, with even more relevant Kingland inspiration coming from our passion for data.
-The Inventor’s role within our Cognitive Platform is to discover literally anything of interest from a “mountain” of data – trends, relationships, quality issues, and more.
+The Inventor, our third text analytics persona in this series, was inspired by this same thrill of discovery evident within Doc Brown’s passion for invention, with even more relevant Kingland inspiration coming from our passion for data.
+The Inventor’s role within our Text Analytics Platform is to discover literally anything of interest from a “mountain” of data – trends, relationships, quality issues, and more.

-When compared to the other Kingland Cognitive personas and components, the Inventor is a bit of an outlier within the Cognitive Platform, in the sense that it can often be an out-of-process data discovery mechanism separate from a traditional Collector->Scholar->CEO content processing pipeline.
+When compared to the other Kingland text analytics personas and components, the Inventor is a bit of an outlier within the Text Analytics Platform, in the sense that it can often be an out-of-process data discovery mechanism separate from a traditional Collector->Scholar->CEO content processing pipeline.
 It can also be considered an outlier from the perspective of Malcolm Gladwell’s book “Outliers,” and more specifically the 10,000-hours-rule of practice for becoming world-class in a field.
-In our scenario of data discovery with the Inventor, the 10,000 hours analogy equates to data – the more data the Inventor has to “practice” over, the better its results will be, and the more opportunity it will have to turn its data discoveries into yet another module within the Cognitive Platform’s hardened processing pipeline.
+In our scenario of data discovery with the Inventor, the 10,000 hours analogy equates to data – the more data the Inventor has to “practice” over, the better its results will be, and the more opportunity it will have to turn its data discoveries into yet another module within the Text Analytics Platform’s hardened processing pipeline.

 How Does The Inventor Work?